Ibex hunting in Kazakhstan

 Rifle Preparation for Mountain Hunting

-But here’s what separates successful Asia hunters from frustrated ones: angle compensation.
-Most practice on flat range.
+The #1 difference-maker: angle compensation.
+Most people practice on flat range.
 Asian hunts don’t exist on flat ground.
 You’ll execute shots at 30-, 45-, and 60-degree angles.
 Before you leave, spend dedicated time at a range shooting uphill and downhill.
 Understand your ballistics at angles.
 A 300-yard shot downhill isn’t a 300-yard shot.
 Misunderstanding this costs trophies.

 Mastering Long-Range Shooting: A Guide for Success